Perrydise/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Checked the status code saw it was an internal 500 went back to my terminal and saw the error was in the name of the method create

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: clicked on the button saw error was not proper syntax tried to render the json in backend since front end was also recieving it worked!

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged: